kdorff/sfpg/readme.txt

 ____________________________________________________________
 NEWS IN THIS VERSION

+ * Added option to extract and show PNG text chunks information.
+ * Fixed handling of images with corrupt EXIF date information.

+News from previous version:
+ * Added zip option to allow download of galleries as zip files.
+Zip option is disabled by default.
+See zip section for configuration options.
+ * Added detection of inaccessible GALLERY_ROOT.
+Script will show an error message if GALLERY_ROOT is inaccessible.
+ * Added TEXT_DAYS option, to allow setting localized representation of days.
+ * Added TEXT_MONTHS option, to allow setting localized representation of months.
+ * Other minor fixes, changes and enhancements.

+News from the version before previous version:
  * Enabled script to be fully configurable from a wrapper file.
 See new section "USING A WRAPPER FILE".
  * Moved SECURITY_PHRASE to a separate file in the DATA_ROOT.
 See the "SECURITY_PHRASE" description under the DATA_ROOT option.
  * Added functionality to allow download of files stored outside web root (when GALLERY_ROOT is set to an absolute path).